Ab9laziz/Final_Year_project/README.md

         pip install -r requirements.txt

 2.Clone the repository in the directory you have created the environment in.
-3.Change directory to the location of the cloned repository
+3.Change directory to the location of the cloned repository.
 4. On the terminal, run the following command:

         python manage.py migrate